xmtp/xmtp-dot-org/docs/launch/local-db.md

 }, []);
 ```

-### Define Functions to Save Conversations and Messages
+### Define functions to save conversations and messages

 Next, define two functions: **`saveConversation`** and **`saveMessage`**.
 These functions should take an XMTP conversation or message as an argument, check if it already exists in the local database, and if it doesn't, save it to the database: